This post contains some affiliate links, which help support Brighter Sides! See footer for full disclosure.

-Since I still get a lot of hair questions, I’ll start off with 7 tips to maintain healthy hair.
-In case you didn’t know, I used to be a hair stylist for almost 8 years.
+Since I get a lot of hair questions, I’ll start off with 7 tips to maintain healthy hair.
+In case you didn’t know, I used to be a hair stylist for about 10 years.
 I technically still am a hairstylist, but I don’t work as one right now.
 It seems like another lifetime!

 When you do wash your hair, use cooler water.
 Hot water opens up the cuticle of your hair the same way that it opens up the pores of your skin.
 Using lukewarm water to wash your hair and finishing with a cool rinse will help keep your hair from getting roughed up, help preserve your natural oils, and make hair color last longer.

 3. USE PROFESSIONAL PRODUCTS

 Wash your hair with professional quality products.
 While I really recommend using professional products and tools for all of your care and styling, I realize that’s not within everyone’ budget.
 But if you want healthy hair, a professional shampoo and conditioner are key.
 Not all products are created equally and in the case of shampoos and conditioners, you get what you pay for.
 There’s a reason that cheap products are cheap.
 Their ingredients are inferior and they aren’t doing your hair any favors.
 Go to a salon and get a product recommendation – if you don’t like it or it doesn’t work how you want it to, most salons will let you return it.
 My favorite line is Paul Mitchell.